influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 - `[ -shard <shard_ID> ]`: Shard ID of the shard to be restored.
 If specified, then `-db` and `-rp` are required.

 > **Note:** For automated backups using the legacy format, consider using the new online feature for legacy backups.
 The new backup utility lets you restore a single database to a live (online) instance, while leaving all existing data on the server in place.
-The offline restore method clears all existing databases on the server.
+The [offline restore method (described below)](#restore-legacy) may result in data loss, since it clears all existing databases on the server.

 ### Backward compatible offline backup and restore (legacy format)